bradleyd/wameku_client_scratch/README.md

 * notifier - The alerting type living on the server if check fails

-* actions - Take an `action` if a qualifier is met
+* actions - Take an `action` if a qualifier's condition is met

 The check itself `/tmp/checks/check_cpu.sh` should behave like so.